Break And Enter And Home Invasion Lawyer In Toronto

 Break and enter, break and enter into a dwelling and home invasion are serious offences that attract serious sentences.
 If you have been accused of these types of offences, your choice of defence lawyer will have a major impact on your future.

 Contact my Toronto, Ontario, office today to discuss your break and enter, break and enter into dwelling or home invasion case.
 I offer a free 30-minute consultation.
 For your convenience, I offer reasonable payment plans.
 I also accept Legal Aid in most cases.
-You can reach me by phone at (416) 651-2299 or toll free at 1-888-399-3164 or by e-mail.
+You can reach me by phone at our office or toll free at 1-888-399-3164 or by e-mail.

 Break and enter is the offence of breaking into premises with the intent to commit a criminal offence therein.
 Note the word “intent.”
 That means an accused can be guilty of break and enter even if the accused does not actually commit another criminal offence once inside the premises, provided the accused had the intent to commit another criminal offence such as theft.